 Notwithstanding the foregoing, the Council of Governors shall be entitled to appoint one non-executive Director nominated by the University of Oxford in accordance with a process agreed by the Council of Governors.

-Subject to the foregoing, the Chair and the non-executive Directors shall be appointed for a period of office of three years in the first instance at a general meeting of the Council of Governors, with the expectation of a second term of three years being served, subject to a recommendation from the Chair to the Council of Governors at a general meeting based on satisfactory appraisals.
+Subject to the foregoing, the Chair and the non-executive Directors shall be appointed for a period of office of three years in the first instance at a general meeting of the Council of Governors.
+A second term of three years may be served, following a recommendation from the Chair to the Council of Governors at a general meeting based on satisfactory appraisals.
 A third term of three years may be served, subject to broader review taking into account the needs of the Board and the Trust.
 The maximum period of office of any Non-Executive Director shall not exceed nine years.

 Subject to the provisions of paragraph 9.21 above in relation to the appointment and removal of the Chair, the Chair shall be appointed in accordance with a process of open competition as follows: